- They are basically a nod toward situational, reality-based self-defense (RBSD)

 Male vs. male:

-- Punch (usually a haymaker) thrown without preceding physical technique
+- Punch (usually an overhand right or haymaker) thrown without preceding physical technique

 - Chest/lapel grab followed by punch